2024 Emergency Operations Plan Publication

 How we respond to an emergency reflects our values as a community.
 And our emergency response is only as good as our planning.

-We therefore want to ensure our whole SF State community is involved in this process at an early stage.
+We therefore wanted to ensure our whole SF State community is involved in this process at an early stage.
+See below for results from our community workshops about our Emergency Operations Plan.

 What have we learned so far?